Reham77/Red-Black-Tree-Visualizer/README.md

 # Red-Black-Tree-Visualizer
-The GUI is made using Java swing and uses custom buttons and text fields for user input .<br/>
+The GUI is made using Java swing,contains custom buttons and text fields for user input .<br/>
 Nodes are drawn level by level to maintain balanced shape and distance using Breadth-First Search Algorithm.

 # Features